Cyril Jordan

 His song "Shake Some Action", co-written with Chris Wilson, appeared in the 1995 movie Clueless.

-After the death of George Harrison in 2001, Cyril performed a tribute with a band known as the New Moondogs at a special charity event at CD Land in Palo Alto, California.
-Cyril also backed up Gordon Waller (of Peter and Gordon) at the same venue a few months later.
+After the death of George Harrison in 2001, Jordan performed a tribute with a band known as the New Moondogs at a special charity event at CD Land in Palo Alto, California.
+Jordan also backed up Gordon Waller (of Peter and Gordon) at the same venue a few months later.

 Jordan designed many of the earliest Flamin' Groovies handbills and has subsequently worked as an artist and illustrator.

-In 2013, the Flamin' Groovies, including Jordan, Chris Wilson, George Alexander, and new member Victor Penalosa, reformed to play dates in Japan, Australia, England, and the United States.
+In 2013, the Flamin' Groovies, including Jordan, Chris Wilson, George Alexander, and new member Victor Penalosa, reformed to play dates in Japan, Australia, the UK, and the United States.
 He continues to tour and record with the band.